 08 Mar I’ve had the honor of editing JEA magazine

-I remember when H.L. called me, sitting in my apartment in Austin back in 1997.
+I remember when H.L.
+Hall called me, sitting in my apartment in Austin back in 1997.
 As the JEA president, he was looking for an editor for the JEA publications, then Communication: Journalism Education Today and NewsWire.
 I was excited and honored.

 In the fall of 1997, I started editing NewsWire.
 In his column in that issue, H.L. said, “Since the last issue of NewsWire, several JEA positions have been filled.
 Bradley Wilson, assistant academic director for the University Interscholastic League at the University of Texas, will become C:JET editor beginning with the spring 1998 issue.
-He is replacing Molly Clemons, assistant principal at Truman High School in Independence, Mo.
+He is replacing Molly Clemons, assistant principal at Truman High School in Independence, Missouri.
 Clemons has held the editor’s position for nearly 15 years.

 “Wilson also assumed the position of NewsWire editor beginning with this issue.
 For the past seven years NewsWire has been edited by the JEA secretary, but the board decided at its summer meeting to combine the two publications under one editor.”